masasakano/range_extd/.github/README.md

 *   {RangeExtd::Infinity::POSITIVE}

-They are basically the objects that generalise `Float::INFINITY` to any Comparable object.
+They are basically the objects that **generalise** `Float::INFINITY` to any Comparable object.
 For example,

     ("a"..RangeExtd::Infinity::POSITIVE).each

 gives an infinite iterator with `String#succ`, starting from "a" (therefore, make sure to code so it breaks the iterator at one stage!).
+In this case it work in an identical way to (a Ruby-2.6 form of)

+    ("a"..).each

 ### News: Library locations and else

 **IMPORTANT**: The paths for the libraries are moved up by one directory in {RangeExtd} Ver.2 from Ver.1 in order that their locations follow the Ruby Gems convention.
+In short, the standard way to require is +require "range_extd"+, the path of which used to be "range_extd/range_extd"

+Version of {RangeExtd} is now 2.0.

+Here is a brief summary of other significant changes in recent upgrades.
+For more extensive information, see History section in this doc.

 #### News: Beginless Range supported